-New Zealand has ten public holidays a year, on top of a number of regional anniversaries.
+Australia has eight public holidays per year, on top of a number of State-based holidays.

 For seasonal businesses, public holidays often mean a spike in business during a period when many permanent employees opt to take leave, resulting in an increased reliance on casual staff.

 This means businesses need to forecast, plan and prepare well in advance to avoid skill gaps or staff shortages, and ensure all public holiday and penalty rates are properly factored into payroll and budgets.

 Let’s have a look at how you should prepare your business for public holidays:

 There are a number of public holidays that you must be aware of at a National and State level.

 - Easter Monday

 - Queen’s birthday holiday (the day on which it is celebrated in a State or Territory or a region of a State or Territory)

 If you are operating across multiple states, knowing your State holidays is integral to staying compliant to appropriate pay entitlements.